a-flyleaf/omori/tba.md

 	- have the index use pixel thumbnails on mobile/by default too
 - gif image sizing isn't ideal at suboptimal screenwidths, thiiink a background-size attribute should fix that
 	- don't forget to check the index+Mewo
+- automate the custom css on meta pages, somehow... does this Have to have a convoluted if/unless tree

 ## main content
 - the actual... liveblog-revisitening... that the site was made to house....